-Since panel reports, if appealed, will be considered for adoption by the DSB only after completion of the appeal (see Article 16.4 of the DSU), the losing party would, by appealing panel reports, be able to block the DSB recommendations, meaning there is possibility that the dispute settlement mechanism may become dysfunctional if such a situation prevail.
+Since panel reports, if appealed, will be considered for adoption by the DSB only after completion of the appeal (see Article 16.4 of the DSU), the losing party would, by appealing panel reports, be able to block the DSB recommendations, meaning there is possibility that the dispute settlement mechanism may become dysfunctional if such a situation prevails.

 In order to achieve an early recovery of the functioning Appellate Body and to have the dispute settlement mechanism function as it should, all WTO Members need to proactively participate in discussions toward a long-lasting solution.
-Japan should become more involved and communicate positive messaging in discussions among the WTO Members concerning reforms of the Appellate Body so as to proceed with a view to finding a solution to this problem.
+Japan has also been actively engaged in discussions, including the submission of proposals, and will continue to make efforts to reform the WTO dispute settlement system and contribute to seeking a solution to this problem.
+At the same time, it is necessary to consider measures to address the suspension of the functions of the Appellate Body, taking into account that the EU and other countries have established the MPIA and enacted their own countermeasures against appeals into the void and economic coercion.